 Which clematis to grow?

-‘There are so many different types of clematis vines and depending upon the species and cultivar, they can offer blooms starting in the spring and span into early fall,’ enthuses Maryland-based landscape architect and designer Kirsten Coffen (opens in new tab).
+‘There are so many different types of clematis vines and depending upon the species and cultivar, they can offer blooms starting in the spring and span into early fall,’ enthuses Maryland-based landscape architect and designer Kirsten Coffen.

 Clematis are amongst the best climbing plants with flowers you can put into your borders – and there is a wide range of varieties to choose from when deciding which are the best clematis to grow.
+Many are also suited to containers if you want to grow clematis in pots.

 Kicking off the show are the spring-flowering forms: C. alpina and C. macropetala; good cultivars include powder-blue ‘Wesselton’ and ‘Frances Rivis’.
 And come May, the sublime scents of C. montana and C. armandi, begin to perfume the air.